faierbol/cinstagram/dev-cycle/README.md

 - `version 1.10.0`: basic home page

-- `version 1.11.0`: secure all of the above to
+- `version 1.11.0`: secure all of the above (password hashing, key verification, form tokens csrf ... etc.)

 - `version 1.12.0`: Improve configuration (seperate it to its own module)